Key Takeaways

 - Chiado Square Apartments are at the heart of it all

-Tip: Check out these other hotels where you can stay in Chiado.
+Tip: Check out these other hotels in Chiado.

 Wrap-Up: Chiado Lisbon